 Visa is in preliminary talks to buy former subsidiary Visa Europe in a deal that may be valued at as much as US$20bn.
 “The talks, which began when Visa approached Visa Europe, are at an early stage and could fall apart if the two sides can’t agree on a price,” Bloomberg reports.
 “Visa Europe is owned by more than 3,000 European banks and has a put option that would force its former parent to buy it within about nine months if at least 80% of its board agrees.”

-- Apple Pay set to launch in Poland and the Netherlands?
+- Apple Pay about to go live in Brazil?

 - Brazil to introduce multifunction driver’s licenses that can be read with an NFC phone

 - Avis pilots mobile car rental keys

 - Trimet to roll out world’s first integration of transit ticketing card with Android Pay

 - Kroger grocery stores to accept Chase Pay mobile payments